-The small macroeconometric model we show in this paper is just the first step towards building a more robust and structurally sound full-system model for policy analysis with enough forecasting power to make quick predictions.
-So far, the model we have constructed has been validated through various simulation exercises.
+The small macroeconometric model shown in this paper is just the first step toward building a more robust and structurally sound full-system model for policy analysis with enough forecasting power to make quick predictions.
+So far, the model constructed in this study has been validated through various simulation exercises.
 It has been able to track historical turning points of GDP growth and CPI inflation quite well and produce relatively low in-sample prediction errors for employment.
-Moreover, it has been rather successful in generating out-ofsample forecasts of these three closely watched macro variables.
+Moreover, it has successfully generated out-of-sample forecasts of these three closely watched macro variables.

 The small model has also shown strong potential for use in policy simulation, as it illustrates the probable impact of exogenous shocks reasonably well.
 A government spending shock, for example, elicits strong increases in investment and imports as well as GDP growth on impact, based on the model, while a shock to world oil prices shows greater resiliency of the Philippine economy than might have been anticipated.
-A global recession, meanwhile, is largely transmitted to the domestic economy mainly though exports and a subsequent decline in investment.
+A global recession, meanwhile, is largely transmitted to the domestic economy, mainly through exports and a subsequent decline in investment.

 Logical extensions to improve policy simulations entail developing the supply side of the model (especially as it relates to productivity), disaggregating important sectors, providing greater detail on determinants of key variables, strengthening linkages across sectors, and modeling and incorporating the role of expectations.
-To optimize use of the model, it would be necessary to add a fiscal/government block, further develop the monetary block, and ultimately introduce a detailed financial block.
-Failure of the model in its current form to closely trace historical movements in the domestic interest rates are fairly indicative of these shortcomings.
+To optimize the usage of the model, it would be necessary to add a fiscal/government block, further develop the monetary block, and introduce a more detailed financial block.
+Failure of the model in its current form to closely trace historical movements in domestic interest rates may be partly reflective of these shortcomings.